Intubation and Mechanical Ventilation

 What is Intubation?

 This procedure helps you breathe when you can't on your own, either due to surgery or an emergency.

 Intubation describes the use of an intubation tube (also called an endotracheal tube) to get air into your throat and lungs.

 Mechanical ventilation refers to the ventilating machine that pumps the air.

 Copyright © Nucleus Medical Media, Inc.

-- Damage to trachea (windpipe), resulting in pain, hoarseness, and sometimes difficulty breathing after the tube is removed
+- Damage to trachea (windpipe), resulting in pain, hoarseness and sometimes difficulty breathing after tube removal

 - Esophageal intubation (when the tube is accidentally inserted into the esophagus and stomach rather than the trachea)